Colby College: Student life

 The inaugural issue of the Colby Echo student newspaper, 1877.

-Colby's 2,000 students, evenly divided between men and women, come from every state and more than 60 countries.
-Colby students are listed as 67.2% white, 10.2% unknown race, 24% of its students being ALANA (Asian, Latino, African American, etc.) and 7% being international.
+Colby's 2,400 students, closely divided between men and women, come from more than 45 states and represent 60 countries.

 Colby's was one of the five original schools to partner with the Shelby Davis Scholarship program for graduates from the United World Colleges, dramatically increasing the international student population.
-Colby also participates in the Posse Foundation for multicultural scholars.
+Colby also participates in the Posse Foundation Match Program, and QuestBridge National College Match.

 The college hosts myriad student-run organizations.
 The Student Government Association (SGA) advises and interacts with the college administration on issues ranging from policies and procedures to class presidents and dorm heads; it is also responsible for allocating funding to other student-run organizations.